ozanMSFT/pytorch-wiki/Guide-for-adding-type-annotations-to-PyTorch.md

 ## How to go about improving type annotations

-For bugs and larger issues with the current state of type annotations, see [issues for `typing`](https://github.com/pytorch/pytorch/issues?q=is%3Aopen+is%3Aissue+label%3A%22module%3A+typing%22).
+For issues with the current state of type annotations as well as TODO items grouped by module, see [issues for `typing`](https://github.com/pytorch/pytorch/issues?q=is%3Aopen+is%3Aissue+label%3A%22module%3A+typing%22).

 The tracking issue for making code using PyTorch type-checkable is https://github.com/pytorch/pytorch/issues/16574.
-Below many smaller tasks are listed that need doing.

 ### Setting up and checking mypy works